cmu-delphi/delphi-epidata/docs/api/covidcast.md

 ### Limit Returned Fields

-The `fields` parameter can be used to limit the number of returned fields in each returned row.
-This is useful in web application to reduce the amount of data that is downloaded.
-The `format` parameter supports two syntaxes.
-On the one hand, when listing field names only those field names will be returned.
-For example, `fields=geo_value,value` will return only those selected fields.
-On the other hand, when listing field names with a preceding dash, it will be interpreted to exclude those fields.
-For example, `fields=-direction` will not return the `direction` field.
+The `fields` parameter can be used to limit which fields are included in each returned row.
+This is useful in web applications to reduce the amount of data transmitted.
+The `fields` parameter supports two syntaxes: allow and deny.
+Using allowlist syntax, only the listed fields will be returned.
+For example, `fields=geo_value,value` will drop all fields from the returned data except for `geo_value` and `value`.
+To use denylist syntax instead, prefix each field name with a dash (-) to exclude it from the results.
+For example, `fields=-direction` will include all fields in the returned data except for the `direction` field.

 ## Example URLs